 Payers differentiate themselves by offering their insured the most advanced care available in medicine, however, payers are also under increased pressure to contain rising healthcare costs.
 Afirma allows payers to provide advanced care at a cost lower than the current standard of care.
-The first peer-reviewed and independent economic impact study, published in the Journal of Clinical Endocrinology and Metabolism, concluded that routine use of the GEC in the United States would prevent tens of thousands of surgeries each year.
-Based on our estimate of the average cost of surgery of \$15,000 as well as clinical utility studies, we believe full adoption of Afirma would result in over \$500 million in direct cost savings to the healthcare system over five years.
+The first peer-reviewed and independent economic impact study, published in the Journal of Clinical Endocrinology and Metabolism in 2011, concluded that routine use of the GEC in the United States would prevent tens of thousands of surgeries each year.
+Based on our estimate of the average costs of surgery of \$15,000 as well as the findings from this study and the clinical utility study published in Thyroid in 2012, we believe full adoption of Afirma would result in over \$500 million in direct cost savings to the healthcare system over five years.